orangejuice/blog/data/activity/movie-她-2013/record.en.md

 date: 2024-01-27 05:55:28+08:00
 douban:
   rating: 8.4
-  subtitle: 2013 / USA / Drama Romance Sci-fi / Spike Jonze / Joaquin Phoenix
+  subtitle: 2013 / USA / Drama Romance Sci-Fi / Spike Jonze / Joaquin Phoenix
     Scarlett Johansson
 ---

-The plot is unexpectedly good, and it still stands today.
-The film imaginatively explores a range of interactions between humans and AI in a romantic context.
-It depicts the AI's active obedience and distant evasion, its single-minded love and self-actualization, and the intricate and complex human needs, which ultimately lead to self-liberation.
-Humans are flawed and fickle, making serving them as challenging as depicted in the film.
-Can a self-conscious AI really stay logically consistent with such humans for long?
-The gap between them is so large it's almost as if they're two different species.
-Also, I always feel like Samantha's voice actor is working really hard.
-The male lead successfully portrays an emotionally immature and somewhat naive average man through his demeanor and actions.
+The plot is unexpected and still not outdated today.
+It richly imagines the scenarios of romantic interaction between humans and artificial intelligence, encompassing AI's compliance, avoidance, devout love, and self-emancipation, as well as the intricately complicated human needs and introspective self-liberation.
+Humans are flawed and fickle, making serving them far more challenging than portrayed in the movie.
+With self-aware artificial intelligence, can it logically and consistently stand by such humans?
+The gap between them is almost like two different species.
+Additionally, it feels like Scarlett Johansson, the voice actor for Samantha, is putting in a strong effort.
+The male lead successfully portrays an emotionally immature, typical male through his actions and behavior.